ThetaDrop Price Reaches $0.0023 on Exchanges (TDROP)

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-ThetaDrop’s genesis date was January 31st, 2022.
+ThetaDrop launched on January 31st, 2022.
 ThetaDrop’s total supply is 20,000,000,000 tokens and its circulating supply is 11,958,805,856 tokens.
+The official website for ThetaDrop is www.thetadrop.com.
 The Reddit community for ThetaDrop is https://reddit.com/r/theta_network and the currency’s Github account can be viewed here.
-ThetaDrop’s official website is www.thetadrop.com.
 ThetaDrop’s official Twitter account is @thetadrop and its Facebook page is accessible here.

 [Telegram](https://t.me/thetanetwork%5Fannouncements)[Discord](https://discord.com/invite/vCXJd5YKDt)[Medium](https://medium.com/theta-network)”

-It is usually not presently possible to purchase alternative cryptocurrencies such as ThetaDrop directly using U.S. dollars.
-Investors seeking to acquire ThetaDrop should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ThetaDrop using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as ThetaDrop directly using US dollars.
+Investors seeking to acquire ThetaDrop should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy ThetaDrop using one of the aforementioned exchanges.

 Receive News & Updates for ThetaDrop Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ThetaDrop and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.